ITZNAVONIL/ITZNAVONIL/README.md

-- 👋 Hi, I’m @ITZNAVONIL
+- 👋 Hi, I’m Navonil Ganguly
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning puthon
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in this coding industry
-- 📫 How to reach me ...

 <!---
 ITZNAVONIL/ITZNAVONIL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.